EMPLOYMENT LAW

 Breach of Contract

 Many states, including Texas, are employment at-will states.
 However, employment and other business relationships may not be terminated in violation of enforceable contracts.
 Licensed professionals are often employed or otherwise associated with a group or partnership by means of a valid enforceable contract.
-When that individual is terminated or ousted from their group they will have legal remedies available such as claims for money damages and possibly injunctive relief.
+When that individual is terminated or ousted from their group, they will have legal remedies available such as claims for money damages and possibly injunctive relief.
 Our qualified Texas employment law attorneys can assist clients in this area of the law.

 Non-Compete Agreements

-Employment agreements often contain provisions prohibiting an employee from practicing their chosen profession.
-It is usually within a particular geographic region for a certain amount of time.
-These agreements may also seek to prohibit the solicitation of the former employer’s clients or patients.
-It could also prohibit the disclosure of its confidential information, and the “raiding” of its employees.
-Enforcement of these non-compete agreements can effectively deny a person the ability to earn a living.
+Enforcement of these non-compete agreements can effectively deny a person the ability to earn a living in some cases.
 The law in this area is complicated and open to various interpretations depending on any given factual scenario.
 The law is even more complicated when it comes to non-compete agreements when they pertain to physicians.
 Whether these agreements are enforceable turns on a number of different factors.

 Our Texas employment law attorneys are qualified to counsel clients regarding these issues.
-We challenge the enforcement of these agreements under appropriate circumstances.
+We challenge the enforcement of these agreements under the appropriate circumstances.

 Wrongful Termination

 - The employer is in violation of terms of the employee’s employment contract by firing him or her.
+This scenario is also a breach of contract issue.

 - Termination is motivated by illegal discrimination.